rakou1986/open-aoe2-jp/README.md

 ## SPECIAL THANKS TO
 :art: Artworks: hachi(Tos)
 :earth_asia: Language support: k693
-:computer: Provide reverve exec environment: NicoBtan
+:computer: Provide reserve devices: NicoBtan
 :gem: Financial support: EM a.k.a.
 E・Mo・No
 :hearts: And YOU!
 (Yes, you reading this!:tada:)